-The Business Acquisition Solution, also known as Rollover Business Startup (ROBS), uses funds from eligible retirement accounts, like 401(k) or IRA, to invest in an existing or a new business or franchise without tax or penalty.
+The Rollover Business Startup (ROBS Solution), also known as the Business Acquisition Solution, uses funds from eligible retirement accounts, like 401(k) or IRA, to invest in an existing/new business or franchise without tax or penalty.

 The legality of the ROBS structure is based on an exception to the prohibited transaction rules under Internal revenue Code Section 4975(d)(13) which allows a 401(k) plan to buy corporate stock.
 There are 4 steps to establishing an IRS compliant ROBS solution:

 The ROBS solution is the only legal solution that allows one to invest more than $50,000 of retirement funds into a business they will personally be involved in and work in without triggering the prohibited transaction rules.

 Next, you’ll find a short overview of what IRA Financial Group’s ROBS Solution offers.
 You can also check out our learn more pages for in-depth information, and learn how you can benefit from the ROBS solution.

 With our Rollover Business Startup (ROBS solution), you can access your retirement funds to start or grow a business tax free and without penalty.
 Note that accessing your retirement funds can prove expensive if not structured properly.

 To be eligible to participate in the corporation 401(k) plan, you must become a W-2 employee of the C Corporation.
 For many entrepreneurs, earning a salary and being actively involved in the business is why they use a ROBS instead of a Self-Directed IRA.

 This plan allows the holder to invest their retirement funds in a business that will be actively run by the retirement account holder.
 This means you can essentially invest your retirement funds on yourself.